jucian0/posts/observable-pattern.md

 ## Basic requirements?

-To perform this tutorial you will need to have:
+To apply this tutorial you will need to have:

 Basic knowledge of Javascript or another programing language.

 ## Let's start

-In this tutorial, I will use Javascript, feel free to write in another language.
-By the way, we can have an approach more function, let me know if is it interesting for you, but for now, I will implement using a class approach.
+In this tutorial, I use Javascript, but feel free to use another language.
+We can also have an approach more function, so please let me know if this is interesting for you, but for now, we will it implement using a class approach.

 ```javascript
 class Observable {